Getting Into Consulting With a Low GPA (2026)

 Do GPA Cutoffs Vary by Major?

 Yes.
 Consulting firms know that some majors have lower average GPAs than others.
-For example, if the average GPA for engineering students at your school is 2.8 on a 4.0 scale, a 3.3 GPA could actually be viewed as strong.
+If the average GPA for engineering students at your school is 2.8, a 3.3 could actually be viewed as strong.

 Does Your School Affect the GPA Cutoff?

 Absolutely.
 A 3.4 from a top 10 university carries more weight than a 3.7 from a school with less rigorous grading standards.
-Recruiters at McKinsey, BCG, and Bain factor in the reputation and difficulty of your institution when reviewing your GPA.
+Recruiters factor in the reputation and difficulty of your institution when reviewing your GPA.

-If you attend a non-target school, the GPA threshold may effectively be higher because you have fewer built-in advantages (like on-campus recruiting events and alumni networks).
-In my experience, candidates from non-target schools generally need a GPA of 3.7 or above to pass the initial screen without a referral.
+If you attend a non-target school, the GPA threshold is effectively higher because you have fewer built-in advantages like on-campus recruiting events and alumni networks.
+In my experience, candidates from non-target schools generally need a 3.7 or above to pass the initial screen without a referral.

 10 Strategies for Getting Into Consulting With a Low GPA